Giuslock/azure-enterprapp-owner/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the LICENSE file for details.
+This project is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+See the `LICENSE` file for details.